 University of Maryland

-The Child Development Laboratory at the University of Maryland, College Park, (http://www.cdl.umd.edu) is searching for a postdoctoral fellow to work on ongoing research related to temperament and the development of psychopathology.
-The position is to begin Spring or Summer of 2020.
+The Child Development Laboratory at the University of Maryland, College Park, (http://www.cdl.umd.edu) is searching for a postdoctoral fellow to work on ongoing fMRI research related to the neural correlates of temperament risk for anxiety.
+The position could begin immediately.
 This position is for up to two years, with the possibility of an extension depending on grant funding.

-The postdoc will work on existing and new studies investigating behavioral and electrophysiological correlates of cognitive control in relation to temperament among young children, including the contribution of individual-level factors such as attention and executive functions to the continuity or discontinuity in temperament over time.
-The lab draws on multiple methods of inquiry including behavioral responses, questionnaires, and electrophysiology.
-The successful candidate will primarily be responsible for analyzing EEG and ERP data from high-density EGI systems, writing scientific papers and participating in the intellectual life of the lab.
+The postdoc will work on an existing longitudinal infant fMRI study investigating brain networks associated with temperamental risk for anxiety.
+This study draws on multiple methods of inquiry including direct-observation, questionnaires, electrophysiology, and fMRI.
+The successful candidate will primarily be responsible for developing fMRI protocols/tasks for assessing infant brain networks as well as analyzing fMRI data, writing scientific papers, and participating in the intellectual life of the lab.
 Other duties will include working with research assistants and graduate and undergraduate students.

-Position qualifications include a PhD in psychology, cognitive neuroscience, or a related field; experience with EGI high density systems for ERP and EEG acquisition and analysis; strong experimental and statistical skills; ability to work independently and in a team environment on multiple tasks and projects and to share one’s expertise with and train others.
-Experience with software programs (MATLAB, EEGLAB or other relevant programs), programming tasks (E-prime, Presentation), and statistical analysis (SPSS, R) is highly desired.
-Excellent scientific writing skills are also desired.
+Position qualifications include a PhD in psychology, cognitive neuroscience, or a related field; experience with fMRI acquisition and analysis; strong programming, experimental and statistical skills; ability to work independently and in a team environment on multiple tasks and projects and to share one’s expertise with and train others.
+Experience with Linux, software programs (AFNI, FSL, MATLAB or other relevant programs), programming tasks (e.g., E-prime), and statistical analysis (R, MPlus, SPSS) is highly desired.
+Excellent scientific writing skills and experience working with children in an research setting are also desired.

-Please address questions or send a letter of research interests, a CV, and contact information for three references to Nathan Fox (email@example.com) and Jamie Listokin (firstname.lastname@example.org).
+Please address questions or send a letter of research interests, a CV, and contact information for three references to Nathan Fox (email@example.com).
 Applications will be considered on a rolling basis until the position is filled.